folio-org/raml-module-builder/README.md

 ## Metadata

 RMB is aware of the [metada.schema](https://github.com/folio-org/raml/blob/master/schemas/metadata.schema).
-When a request (POST / PUT) comes into an RMB module, RMB willl check if the passed in json's schema declares a reference to the metadata schema.
+When a request (POST / PUT) comes into an RMB module, RMB willl check if the json's schema declares a reference to the metadata schema.
 If so, RMB will populate the json with a metadata section with the currect user and the currest time.
 RMB will set both update and create values to the same data/time and to the same user as accepting this information from the request may be unreliable.
 The module should persist the creation date and the created by values after the initial POST.
 For an example of this using triggers see [metadata.sql](https://github.com/folio-org/raml-module-builder/blob/master/domain-models-runtime/src/main/resources/templates/db_scripts/metadata/metadata.sql)

 ## Facet Support